-Please refer to Table 9 above for the total annual inspections and decontaminations on Reclamation Reservoirs in Western Colorado in 2023.
 In partnership with the Dolores Water Conservancy District, CPW (and as funding is available by the U.S. Forest Service), Reclamation contributed \$30,000 toward McPhee Reservoir inspections and decontaminations.
 Reclamation is working with DWCD, DPW and the U.S. Forest Service on plans to update the inspection station for McPhee Reservoir.
-On Lake Nighthorse, within Durango City Limits, Reclamation contributed approximately \$20,000, and provides the decontamination unit.
+On Lake Nighthorse, within Durango City Limits, Reclamation contributed approximately \$500,000 in a cost share agreement with the City of Durango for a new AIS inspection and decontamination station.
 Lemon Reservoir remains closed to motorized boating.